 Introduction and first-level headings

 Understanding and reporting ambient noise levels is a crucial part of all passive acoustic studies.
 Ambient noise levels can influence local marine life, sometimes adversely, and introduce bias into density, abundance, or occupancy estimates (Oedekoven et al. 2022, Palmer et al. 2022).
-Within the context of BOEMs wind energy areas (WEA), there is a concerted effort to understand whether and how ambient noise levels change between the baseline, construction, and operational phases of offshore wind farms and how this may affect different.
+Within the context of the Bureau of Ocean Energy Management’s (BOEM) wind energy areas (WEA), there is a concerted effort to understand whether and how ambient noise levels change between the baseline, construction, and operational phases of offshore wind farms and how this may affect different.
 These baseline data are critical to monitor changes in sound levels from anthropogenic sources in space and time as activities related to offshore wind development commence (Gabriel et al. 2018).

 In creating sound level metrics, it is important to consider that levels vary as a function of three-dimensional location as well as time (Choelwiak et. al 2018, ZoBell et al 2024).
 As the goal of many bioacoustics studies is to measure soundscape changes as they relate to species of interest, it is important to measure sound levels within the habitat they utilize or estimate it based on local measurements.
 For example, in deep-water environment measurements obtained from bottom mounted hydrophones may be representative of the foraging habitat of deep diving, species but may not be representative of the habitat occupied by mesopelagic or epipelagic species.
 Similarly, measurements from coastal locations are only somewhat representative of offshore locations.
 While considerable efforts have been made to create spatial noise maps (Pirotta et al. 2014, ZoBell et al 2024, ), they are often based on simulated sound sources (cite some of JASCO’s work and or that coming out of Arhus).
 While these approaches are hugely valuable, there is also a need to estimate or validate the spatial extent of noise by asking to what extent noise metrics in one location are representative levels in non-measured locations when sound source levels and positions are unknown.

 This work showcases a method for tackling these questions through short-term ensembles of drifting acoustic recorders.
-These cost-effective devices, compared to bottom-moored instruments, and their brief deployments, complement ongoing longitudinal studies using nearby seafloor hydrophones (cite sanct sound something from scripts).
+These cost-effective devices, compared to bottom-moored instruments, with their brief deployments, complement ongoing longitudinal studies using nearby seafloor hydrophones (cite sanct sound something from scripts).
 They serve as a platform for assessing acoustic activity in the epipelagic zone where many of the animals of research concern reside.
-These deployments also provide an opportunity for validation of acoustic models of vessel activity which has become and important aspect of managing and monitoring marine protected areas.
+These deployments also provide an opportunity for validation of acoustic models of vessel activity, which has become an important aspect of managing and monitoring marine protected areas.

 Noise levels recorded by the drifters are naturally correlated in space and time so care must be taken in the analysis in order to conflate these effects.
-This can be achieved in a variety of ways including using variograms to fit spatial/temporal models (CITE Fields, MRSEA) and or with spatial-temporal covariance structures (CITE gstat), each with their cost and benefits.
+This can be achieved in a variety of ways, including using variograms to fit spatial/temporal models (CITE Fields, MRSEA) and or with spatial-temporal covariance structures (CITE gstat), each with their cost and benefits.
 However, teasing apart the spatial and temporal constrains in such a model typically involves multiple measurements at a fixed location which is not present in these data.

 Instead, we evaluate the data from two perspectives, first we look at the temporal correlation in order to better understand how similar noise levels are between the units, as described above.
 The noise level data are then de-trended to account for regional-scale phenomena subtracting the 90 min rolling average noise level from each noise level observation.
 This allows for a closer evaluation of regional and ephemeral sources of ambient noise.
 Kriging methods are then used to map noise level variation hydrophone ensemble.